pixeltris/YgoMaster/Docs/Updating.md

 - In the client console run `updatediff` which will create `updatediff.cs` in the game folder.
 - Run a diff against that file and `/Docs/updatediff.cs`.
 Update relevant code throughout YgoMaster based on the changes and then insert the new `updatediff.cs`.
+- After client updates uncomment `ReflectionValidator.ValidateDump()` in `Program.cs` and check the output.
+Then re-comment it, uncomment `ReflectionValidator.IsDumping = true;` and run again to update `ReflectionDump.json` (after fixing any broken code from the previous step).